-Marlin supports a wide variety of 3D printers, including all RAMPS variants, and is adaptable to virtually any Arduino/Genuino based electronics through pin-mapping - associating pins with their functions.
+Marlin supports a wide variety of 3D printers, including all RAMPS variants, and is adaptable to virtually any Arduino/Genuino-based electronics through pin-mapping - associating pins with their functions.
 With the addition of a hardware abstraction layer, Marlin 1.2 will address an even wider variety of boards.

-Several files in the Marlin source code provide hardware support, but the core files supporting electronics are:
+Several files in the Marlin source code provide hardware support, but the files supporting the core electronics are:

 MOTHERBOARDto one of the boards listed here.

 pins_BOARDNAME.hEach of these files contains the pin definitions for a single board.
 Some pins files form the basis for other pins files, most notably

 If you’re developing a custom Arduino-based board, try to use standard RAMPS 1.4 pinouts as much as possible, or choose a pin-mapping similar to another board Marlin supports.
 The more a new board resembles an existing board, the easier it will be to integrate.

 To build Marlin for a specific board, set the

 MOTHERBOARD option in

 Configuration.h.
 See below for a complete list of boards supported in the latest version of Marlin.
 This example selects a RAMPS 1.4 board with the 12V power MOSFET connectors arranged in Extruder, Fan, Bed (EFB) order: